bufbuild-ru/docs/docs/bsr/documentation/overview/index.md

 ## Package documentation

 When you click into a package, you see the package docs at the top, an index of the entities categorized by field type on the left, and the entities themselves in the same order on the right:![Entity documentation](../../../images/bsr/docs-generated-fields.png)Clicking in the index takes you to the referenced item, and you can quickly navigate from the docs to the Protobuf file by clicking the filename on the right side of each entity.
 Each entity's header also has a unique anchor tag that you can click to copy, enabling you to share a link to the exact item.

-## Related docs

-- To learn how to set up module and package documentation for BSR modules, see [Adding documentation](../create-docs/).
-- To learn how to add a "Getting started" guide for your module's generated SDKs, see [User documentation](../../generated-sdks/user-documentation/).
-- To learn how to view the API reference documentation for a generated SDK, see the [generated SDKs tutorial](../../generated-sdks/tutorial/#api-reference).